middle8media/dks/craft/plugins/seomatic/DOCS.md

 * **SEO Description** - This should be between 70 and 160 characters (spaces included).
 Meta descriptions allow you to influence how your web pages are described and displayed in search results.
 Ensure that all of your web pages have a unique meta description that is explicit and contains your most important keywords.
 * **SEO Keywords** - Google ignores this tag; though other search engines do look at it.
 Utilize it carefully, as improper or spammy use most likely will hurt you, or even have your site marked as spam.
 Avoid overstuffing the keywords and do not include keywords that are not related to the specific page you place them on.
 * **SEO Image** - This is the image that will be used for display as the webpage brand for this entry, as well as on Twitter Cards and Facebook OpenGraph that link to this page, if they are not specified.
 The image must be in JPG, PNG, or GIF format.
+* **Canonical URL Override** - The canonical URL is automatically set to the entry's URL.
+This allows you to override the canonical URL if you need to; this can be a path or a fully qualified URL.
+Just leave it blank for the canonical URL to be set automatically.
 * **SEO Image Transform** - The image transform to apply to the Site SEO Image.
 * **Twitter Card Type** - With Twitter Cards, you can attach rich photos and information to Tweets that drive traffic to your website.
 Users who Tweet links to your content will have a “Card” added to the Tweet that’s visible to all of their followers.
 * **Twitter Card Image** - This is the image that will be used for display on Twitter Cards for tweets that link to this entry.
 If no image is specified here, the Site SEO Image will be used for Twitter Cards instead.
 The image must be in JPG, PNG, or GIF format.